 Program overview

 The Bachelor of Science (Building Science) (Honours) degree is a comprehensive four-year program designed to equip students with the essential skills and knowledge to analyze and optimize building performance.
 This program bridges various aspects of building design, construction, human comfort, and sustainability.
 Students will engage in hands-on experiences with building materials and systems, integrating theoretical and practical learning to explore current and emerging technologies.
-The curriculum emphasizes a deep understanding of building physics, fostering a scientific mindset that enables students to engage in inquiry and develop evidence-based solutions.
-Graduates will be prepared to tackle the complexities of modern buildings, which are increasingly driven by demands for energy efficiency, comfort, and durability.
+The curriculum emphasizes a deep understanding of building physics, fostering a scientific mindset for evidence-based problem-solving.
+Graduates will be prepared to address the complexities of modern buildings, focusing on energy efficiency, structural durability, and healthy environments.

 Program structure

-The Bachelor of Science (Building Science) (Honours) program is structured over a four-year period, providing a blend of theoretical knowledge and practical experience.
+The Bachelor of Science (Building Science) (Honours) program is structured to provide a robust educational experience over a four-year period.
 The program includes:

-- Access to the Algonquin Centre for Construction Excellence (ACCE), which serves as an integrated learning and applied research environment.
+• Access to the Algonquin Centre for Construction Excellence (ACCE), which serves as an industry hub for training and collaboration.

-- Opportunities for co-operative education (co-op) work terms, allowing students to gain real-world experience in the construction industry.
+• Opportunities for co-operative education (co-op) work terms, allowing students to gain real-world experience.

 Featured Experiences

-The Bachelor of Science (Building Science) (Honours) program offers a variety of unique experiences that enhance learning and professional development:
+The Bachelor of Science (Building Science) (Honours) program offers several unique experiences that enhance the learning journey:

 Career Options